KRIPPLY/KripplysPDFDownloader/README.md

 # Kripply's PDF Downloader

-Download PDF files that are hosted using PDFJS
+This software allows you to download PDF files that are hosted using PDFJS / PDF.js

 Public Release V1.0.0 09/01/2024